 Here is a simple prayer you can follow:

 Dear Lord, I admit that I am a sinner.
 I don’t do what I should, and I do a lot of things that I shouldn’t.
 I don’t love you with all my heart and I don’t love my neighbor as myself.
 I’m sorry for my sins and for generally going my own way.
 Thank you for loving me and for sending Jesus to die for me.
 I believe He took my place, suffered the punishment that I deserved, rose from the dead and is alive today.
 I accept your free gift of forgiveness right now.
 Jesus, I give you my life and ask you to come into my heart to live in me forever-to be my Lord and Master.
 I want to follow you from now on.
 Amen.
 If you have given your life to Christ, please tell one of our pastors .
 We would like to help you grow in your new relationship with God.
-For more information about the Christian life, please contact South Metro Vineyard Church’s office at (952-892-1000).
+For more information about the Christian life, please fill out the contact form at the bottom of this page.